-Employers are assigned the SIC 2007 code which best reflects their dominant activity by staff at JobCentres / J&BOs of DfC.
+Employers are assigned the SIC 2007 code which best reflects their dominant activity by staff in DfC.
 All vacancies are assigned the SIC 2007 code of the employer that notified them.
 Vacancies are broken down by SIC 2007 section level.
 Brief descriptions of the SIC 2007 sections are provided below.
 More information about SIC 2007 is available in the UK Standard Industrial Classification of Economic Activities 2007 (SIC 2007): Structure and Explanatory Notes manual.